grafana/grafana/docs/sources/panels/transformations/types-options.md

 ## Reduce

-The _Reduce_ transformation will apply a calculation to each field in the frame and return a single value.
+The _Reduce_ transformation applies a calculation to each field in the frame and return a single value.
 Time fields are removed when applying this transformation.

 Consider the input: